hyperhydrosis treatment

 Iontophoresis devices: $500-800 upfront

 Some private health funds cover medical hyperhidrosis treatment.
-Medicare may provide rebates for consultations, but typically doesn’t cover cosmetic treatments.
+Medicare may provide rebates for eligible consultations.
+Most procedural treatments are not covered.

 Your dermatologist will explain the exact costs and payment options for your specific hyperhidrosis treatment during consultation.